Who is eligible to apply?

 Do I need to pay scholarship money back?

 No. These are charitable grants that do not need to be paid back.
-However, if you receive the Sparks Nursing scholarship and do not complete nursing training and fulfill your obligation, payment is required.
+However, if you receive the Sparks Nursing scholarship and do not complete nursing training and fulfill your obligation, repayment is required.

 How are the scholarship decisions made?